 Priority Stats: Lethality > Attack > Defence

-- Cavalry Helmet (#3 overall)
+Priority Pieces: Cavalry Helmet (#3 overall) · Cavalry Boots (#6 overall)

-Why third?
-Cavalry Helmets are their lethality-primary pieces, same as Archers.
-They come after Archer gear because Archers generally deliver better damage output at equivalent gear levels.
+In structured rallies, Infantry and Archers dominate kill counts.
+Cavalry Helmets come after Archer gear because Archers deliver better output at equivalent gear levels.

 Gear Priority Order